 With regard to the Group Savings Plan, the VINCI Board of Directors defines the subscription conditions in accordance with the authorisations granted by the Shareholders' General Meeting.
-For France, VINCI carries out capital increases reserved for employees three times a year, whereby the subscription price is discounted by a maximum of 5% compared to the average share price over twenty days prior to the Board of Directors' meeting setting the subscription price.
-Since 1 January 2018, subscribers also benefit from an employer's contribution capped at €3,500 per person per year.
+For France, VINCI performs capital increases reserved for employees three times a year, with a subscription price including a maximum discount of 5% on the average share price over the 20trading days preceding the day on which the Board of Directors sets the subscription price.
+Subscribers also benefit from a matching contribution paid by their company capped at €3,500 per person per year since 1 January 2018.
 The benefits granted in this way to employees of the Group are recognised in profit or loss and are valued in accordance with IFRS 2, on the basis of the following assumptions: